 Most of the moles and birthmarks appear within the first 20 years of our lives and they are usually not dangerous.
-However those that appear later on in life present higher risk of developing into cancerous moles and therefore they should be looked at by a dermatologist.
-An excision of the mole is then sent for examination to determine if any of the sample collected is in any way dangerous and if there is a threat is associated with the mole (histological examination).
+However, those that appear later on in life present higher risk of developing into cancerous moles and therefore they should be looked at by a dermatologist.
+An excision of the mole is then sent for examination to determine if any of the samples collected is in any way dangerous and if there is a threat is associated with the mole (histological examination).

 This is necessary for histological examination.
 The histologist needs to examine both the birthmark and the healthy skin to make sure they will able to make an appropriate diagnosis.
-Manual excision will almost always result in scarring, therefore it is now only used if the mole appears to be dangerous and there maybe chances of further developments.
+Manual excision will almost always result in scarring, therefore it is now only used if the mole appears to be dangerous and there may be chances of further developments.

-Also, if you are a first time user of AC electrical arc, after every voltaic arc short spray, wipe the carbon residues away by using a cotton pad impregnated with non flammable antiseptic to clear the carbon residues.
+Also, if you are a first time user of AC electrical arc, after every voltaic arc short spray, wipe the carbon residues away by using a cotton pad impregnated with nonflammable antiseptic to clear the carbon residues.
 This will allow you to get used to the amount of mole ablation possible with the device set at the predetermined power level.
-When the carbon residues are cleared you can see the level you have reached.
+When the carbon residues are cleared you can see the level of ablation you have reached.
 You can also feel the remainder of the mole to be removed by running the tip of your finger on the mole you are removing.
 As long as you feel a small bump this means that you still have some work to do to level it off.

 When removing small and thin moles, low power levels may suffice to remove the small moles quickly.
 If you suspect a mole to be thin it is advisable to ablating the mole by using the lowest power level.
 You may also find that for small thin moles a short spraying on the top of the mole will suffice to remove them.
 Always wipe off the carbon residues after every burst especially when you with start removing moles using voltaic arc.

 If you want to watch examples of how moles are removed using AC electric arc please refer to the many videos on mole removal in our channel.